|

 was very quick – may be and hour and fifteen minutes, but the Czech Air

-forty-five minutes in Prague, so we had to book it to the next gate,
+only forty-five minutes in Prague, so we had to book it to the next

-which was a bummer, because there was some really nice looking shops
+gate, which was a bummer, because there was some really nice looking

-selling meats and cheeses and wines.
-I think we have plenty of time on
+shops selling meats and cheeses and wines.
+I think we have plenty of

-the way back.
-We found our gate and got in line to board - so we were
+time on the way back.
+We found our gate and got in line to board -

 The flight was fine,

-little girl in front of me would not stop jumping on top of her seat and
+The little girl in front of me would not stop jumping on top of her seat

-leaning as far as she could towards me.
-I was trying to read and she
+and leaning as far as she could towards me.
+I was trying to read

-actually hit her nose on my book once.
-Her mother was sitting right
+and she actually hit her nose on my book once.
+Her mother was

-next to her and acted like everyone does this sort of thing all the
+sitting right next to her and acted like everyone does this sort of

-began unloading luggage, much to the dismay of the stern looking Czech
+luggage, much to the dismay of the stern looking Czech stewardesses.

 We had no trouble